Code-Institute-Submissions/the_monkees_fan_page_assignment/README.md

 Features
 ===

-In this section, I will describe the user available feature which this project has to offer.
+In this section, I will describe the user available features which this project has to offer.

 **Existing Features**

-In this section, I will describe the user available feature which this project has to offer.

-* Navbar – A clickable logo to the let of the page and four separate buttons which allows the user to navigate across all four available webpages.
+* **Navbar** – A clickable logo to the left of the page and four separate buttons which allows the user to navigate across all four available webpages.
-* Band Timeline - allows users to read and understand a brief history of the band.
+* **Band Timeline** - Allows users to read and understand a brief history of the band.
-* “Who Are The Monkees” section – Provides the user with a brief description of the band and the purpose of the website.
+* **“Who Are The Monkees” section** – Provides the user with a brief description of the band and the purpose of the website.
-* iTunes Sidebar – A visual selection of albums available from the band, each with a button with a link to iTunes where they can purchase them.
+* **iTunes Sidebar** – A visual selection of albums available from the band, each with a link to iTunes where they can purchase them.
 Also includes a clickable image of the Apple logo.
-* Youtube Showcase – An embedded Youtube video along with a clickable Youtube icon which links the user to their Youtube page.
+* **Youtube Showcase** – An embedded Youtube video along with a clickable Youtube icon which links the user to their Youtube page.
-* MP3 Player Section – Another clickable Apple logo followed by a row of four MP3s of the band’s music, the audio of which is playable for the user.•	Downloadable Setlist – A PDF file of the band’s setlist that’s linked to a piece of text which is downloadable for any user.
+* **MP3 Player Section** – Another clickable Apple logo followed by a row of four MP3s of the band’s music, the audio of which is playable for the user.
+* **Downloadable Setlist** – A PDF file of the band’s setlist that’s linked to a piece of text which is downloadable for any user.
-* Tour Table – A three column tour table presenting date, venue and ticket availability to the user along with a clickable button which takes the user to the Ticketmaster website.
+* **Tour Table** – A three column tour table presenting date, venue and ticket availability to the user along with a clickable button which takes the user to the Ticketmaster website.
-* Contact Form – A form for getting in touch with the band and submit button.
+* **Contact Form** – A form for getting in touch with the band and submit button.
   (Please note, for full tranperency, the contact form is not yet wired up to email information.
 It is a static form used for aesthetic purposes on the project.)
-* Footer – Provides information on the band, a register trademark of the band name, and a row of social media links for users to find the band elsewhere.
+* **Footer** – Provides information on the band, a register trademark of the band name, and a row of social media links for users to find the band elsewhere.

-**Features**

 Technologies Used
 ---

-This following list contains all technologies used in the creation of this project.
+The following list contains all technologies used in the creation of this project.

 * HTML
   * The project uses HTML as the mark-up language.